Skip to main content

 I’m Baptist/Pentecostal/Reformed Catholic/Methodist/etc. Am I welcome?

-Not only are you welcome, Sounds of the City exists for you.
-These evenings live so that anyone who considers themselves a disciple of Jesus can join with those of other church communities and be unified in at least one belief: Jesus is worthy of our praise.
-Sounds of the City seeks to strip away any theological/dogmatic/tradition that can be a point of division amongst any Christians who participate.
+You are not only welcome — Sounds of the City exists for you.
+These evenings are designed so that anyone who considers themselves a disciple of Jesus can join believers from other church communities and celebrate at least one shared truth: Jesus is worthy of our praise.

 How often are Sounds of the City events held?